Local government in Connecticut: County

 Connecticut is divided geographically into eight counties, but these counties do not have any associated government structure.
 The Connecticut General Assembly abolished all county governments on October 1, 1960.
 The counties continued to have sheriffs until 2000, when the sheriffs' offices were abolished and replaced with state marshals through a ballot measure attached to the 2000 presidential election.
 Today, counties serve as little more than boundaries for the state's judicial and state marshal system.
-Connecticut's court jurisdictions still adhere to the old county boundaries, although Fairfield, Hartford, and New Haven counties, which have been further subdivided into multiple court jurisdictions due to their relatively large populations.
+Connecticut's court jurisdictions still adhere to the old county boundaries, although Fairfield, Hartford, and New Haven counties have been further subdivided into multiple court jurisdictions due to their relatively large populations.

 From 1666 to 1960, "weak" county governments existed in Connecticut, where each county commission had limited powers delegated to it by the General Assembly.
 Each county had a 3-member County Commission, whose members were appointed by the General Assembly; plus a Sheriff who was elected by the voters in each county.
 Initially, county governments had authority over: